danieldddao/DeBruijn-indices/README.md

 -----------------------------------------------------------------------------------------------------------------------------
 ## Grammar
     Grammars for standard lambda terms and De Bruijn terms are stored in `src/main/java/lambdaCalculus/project/grammar`:
-    I defined grammar for a lambda term as:
+    I defined grammar for a term as:

   > A term is either:
   > - variable (for standard lambda term) | number (for De Bruijn term)